 Rituals are an important part of kids’ lives.
 They connect children to their family and community and give everyone a sense of “who they are.”

-A central symbol of Kwanzaa is the kinara, a candelabra that holds one black, three red and three green candles.
-The Kinara is placed under a straw mat (called a mkeka) during Kwanzaa and the candles are lighted in a particular order until the final day, when all seven candles are burned.
+A central symbol of Kwanzaa is the kinara, a candelabra that holds one black, three red, and three green candles.
+The kinara is placed over a straw mat (called a mkeka) during Kwanzaa, and the candles are lighted in a particular order until the final day when all seven candles are burned.

 Another Kwanzaa symbol is corn.
 One ear of corn is placed under the kinara to symbolize each child in a family.

 Traditionally, a feast is held on day six of Kwanzaa and gifts are exchanged on day seven.

 The feast, which falls on December 31, is called karamu.
 Since it corresponds with the day that honors creativity (kuumba), many families organize a craft-making party.
 Then, the crafts are exchanged as gifts on January 1.

 The crafts should somehow tie to the African-American heritage or to Kwanzaa itself.
 Kids could make corn necklaces, woven placemats, family history books or homemade kinaras.